gvwilson/sensibleadventures/shapers/shapers.md

 -   Accelerator: can move very quickly for brief periods.
 -   Arm: each extra arm counts as one feature.
--   Armor: hard to damage.
+-   Armor: Light Armor counts as one feature, Heavy Armor counts as two.
 -   Camouflage: hard to see (depends on environment: jungle camouflage is pretty noticeable in the desert).
 -   Cart: some kind of large bin to carry things in.
 -   Coldproof: able to function in extreme cold.